jgeller112/clustering_project/README.md

 1. Rows are observations (individuals) and columns are variables
 2. Any missing value in the data must be removed or estimated.
-3. The data must be standardized (i.e., scaled) to make variables comparable (I am not doing this here).
+3. The data must be standardized (i.e., scaled) to make variables comparable if they are not on the same scale (I do not do it here).

 ### Read in the data